 Used cooking oil is typically purchased by cooking oil recycling companies like D&W Alternative Energy.
 The industry has a few very large, nationwide players and a lot of regional companies.

-These regional companies are typically located close to their clients and are efficient at providing high quality used cooking oil collection and grease trap cleaning services.
+These regional companies are typically located close to their clients and are efficient at providing high quality used cooking oil collection.
 The regional companies typically begin the processing of UCO and then sell to a biodiesel manufacturer to complete the transformation to biodiesel, renewable diesel or sustainable aviation fuel.

 Choosing the right used cooking oil recycling company is very important to the success of a restaurant, hotel, casino or stadium.
 The wrong one can be a disaster.
 Imagine what happens if you arrive at your restaurant with full UCO tanks and a backed up grease trap.
 Here are the questions to ask when looking for a UCO company.